any writers discover that writing a book is the easy part. Selling it is what’s hard. Once you’ve typed “The end,” that’s when the work really begins.

 - For fiction writers, don’t contact the agent until your book is not only complete, but also polished.
 If you’ve written one version of your novel, you’re not nearly done.
 Just because you’ve reached your word count goal and all the ends are summed up in a satisfactory way, edits and revisions are just as much a part of the book-writing process as the actual writing.
 Non-fiction writers don’t need to have a completed book, but do need a strong proposal which outlines your qualifications for writing the book as well as your target audience.

-- Don’t send queries on colored paper, with cute fonts, or with pictures of your cat.
+- Don’t send queries on with cute fonts, or with pictures of your cat.
 This reeks of amateurism.
 Publishing is a business, which some writers forget.
 Publishers want to make money just as much as you do.
-Use standard white paper with black ink, 1” margins all around the page, and a font like Courier or Times New Roman.
+Use margins all around the page and a font like Courier or Times New Roman in black.

 - Don’t send simultaneous submissions to agents who specifically say they don’t accept them.
 This has the potential for literary disaster for you if you query two agents and they both request a partial.
 You’ll either have to explain that Agent A also requested to read your work, so you can’t send it to Agent B or you might not explain at all, leaving both agents hanging and possibly missing out on the agent who would have signed you.
 If you can’t stand the wait, only query agents who say simultaneous submissions are fine with them.
 If you’re fortunate enough to be asked for an exclusive read, immediately contact the other agents you queried and let them know that.